Nikomik48/WeatherPhoneUseProject/README.md

 | 16-03-2025 | 9.2           | 2.28        | 178.0          | 110.0               | 187                | 219.0             | 1           | 0              | 22.1                   | 0.00                     | Partially cloudy       | 24                       | 20                     |
 | 17-03-2025 | 8.2           | 0.12        | 211.0          | 149.0               | 183                | 158.0             | 0           | 8              | 15.6                   | 1.22                     | Rain, Partially cloudy | 26                       | 24                     |
 | 18-03-2025 | 8.4           | 0.18        | 492.0          | 181.0               | 133                | 202.0             | 0           | 5              | 6.8                    | 9.45                     | Rain, Partially cloudy | 6                        | 6                      |

+# Exploratory Data Analysis (EDA)

+In this phase, we began by preprocessing the dataset that includes both weather and personal phone usage information from March 14 to April 25, 2025.
+After ensuring the dataset was clean and consistent, we carried out various exploratory data analysis steps:

+- Converted date formats and ensured proper column naming (e.g., correcting "Number of Photots taken" to "Photos Taken").

+- Filled missing values with column-wise mean values to maintain consistency and statistical integrity.

+- Created new features such as Time Out Social Media, calculated as the difference between total screen time and time spent on social media.

+- Grouped and compared daily behaviors by Is_Weekend and Weather Group (Clean Weather vs Others).

+- Visualized correlations among key numerical variables like Notifications, Social Media, Screen Time, Focus Time, Temperature, Precipitation, and photo metrics.
+  > image of correlation

+- All refined data has been visualised as graphs
+  > image of numeric

+- Plotted bar charts to investigate distribution differences between weekend/weekday and weather groups.
+  > image of categorical

+- Created a scatterplot to analyze the relation between average temperature and number of photos taken.
+  > image of scatterplots

+- Additional charts were created to compare significant variables from the dataset.
+  > images of all charts

+# Hypothesis Testing

+We defined three main hypotheses to evaluate using the dataset:

+## Hypothesis 1: Weather condition affects the number of outdoor photos taken

+H0 (Null Hypothesis): The average number of outdoor photos taken is the same on good weather days and other days.

+HA (Alternative Hypothesis): The average number of outdoor photos taken is different on good weather days and other days.

+Test Used: Independent two-sample t-test (after filtering out zero/outlier values).

+## Hypothesis 2: Weekend status affects screen time

+H0: The average screen time is the same on weekends and weekdays.

+HA: The average screen time is different on weekends and weekdays.

+Test Used: Independent two-sample t-test.

+## Hypothesis 3: Temperature is correlated with number of photos taken

+H0: There is no correlation between average temperature and number of photos taken.

+HA: There is a correlation between average temperature and number of photos taken.

+Test Used: Pearson correlation coefficient.

+For each test, we validated sample sizes, dropped missing or irrelevant values, and ensured assumptions were satisfied before applying the tests.